2i2c-org/2i2c-org.github.io/content/collaborators/_index.md

   - block: markdown
     content:
       title: Our Collaborators
-      subtitle: Organizations and funders that 2i2c has collaborated with to advance interactive computing in research and education
-      text: |
-        This is a collection of organizations that we've acknowledged in our contributions and impact posts from the [2i2c blog](https://2i2c.org/blog).
-Our goal is to share credit and highlight the collaborative way that we do our work.
+      subtitle: These are organizations we've acknowledged in [our impact posts](https://2i2c.org/tag/impact) from the [2i2c blog](https://2i2c.org/blog).
+This is usually because of _funding_ or _collaborating on_ impact that 2i2c has had.
+Click each box to see the list of posts where they've been credited.
+We hope this shares credit and highlights the collaborative way that we do our work.

   - block: portfolio
     content:
-      title: Major Funders and Partners
       filters:
         folders:
           - collaborators
         exclude_featured: false
       count: 0
+      buttons:
+        - name: All
+          tag: '*'
+        - name: Funders
+          tag: funder
+        - name: Members
+          tag: member
+        - name: Collaborators
+          tag: collaborator
     design:
       columns: '3'
       view: masonry
       flip_alt_rows: false
+      css_class: collaborators-gallery
 ---